themarcusaurelius/vizion.ai/README.md

 If you don't Vizion ELK cluster, [get one started in minutes](https://app.vizion.ai)

-### Want to get your servers up and connected to Vizion for log search?
+### Want to quickly get your servers up and connected to Vizion for log search?
 Here's how:

 + #### option 1) [Use a plug-in script](./beats-with-script.md)